Queanbeyan

 Queanbeyan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely affecting the region.
+AreaSearch identified ten projects likely affecting the region.
 Notable ones include Spotlight Queanbeyan Retail Redevelopment, Yass Road upgrade, Bungendore Road and Ellerton Drive intersection improvement, Queanbeyan East Public Preschool construction, and 202 Crawford Street Apartments development.
-Below are those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.